DISCERNING READERS

 The following table contrasts these two sixteen-year periods of transition for the company: A 20th Century transition and a 21st Century transition.
 It depicts the results of one chief executive officer who invested in the business with three chief executives who invested in paper.
 [See Footnote #3]

-A chart that compares two, sixteen-year periods of transition at IBM: 1960 to 1976, 2005 to 2021.
-The chart includes these IBM KPIs: Net Income (profit), Tangible Assets, Revenue, Net Income Productivity, Market Value, Stock Price Appreciation, Sales Productivity, Employment, and Goodwill.
+A high-quality chart that compares two, sixteen-year periods of transition at IBM: 1960 to 1976, 2007 to 2023.
+The chart includes these KPIs: Net Income (profit), Tangible Assets, Revenue, Net Income Productivity, Market Value, Stock Price Appreciation, Sales Productivity, Employment, and Goodwill.

 Comparing the Results: Managing the Stock Instead of the Business

-To find prosperity in its second century, the board will need to ensure that Arvind Krishna executes a business-first strategy that returns value to all the corporation’s stakeholders.
+To find prosperity in its second century, the board will need to ensure that Arvind Krishna executes a business-first strategy that returns value to all the corporation’s stakeholders: customers, employees, shareholders, and the societies these investors share in common.

 A Sidebar Image that shows IBM's 1949 Business-First Strategy of improving productivity.